I have been trying so hard to be green, but I have to admit it: I prefer reading on paper. So ideally send your submission by post, addressed to:

 - Please put your name and the title of your manuscript in the subject line of the email/letter, followed by, in brackets, the type of book it is, for example Tom Jones, THE DOGS (YA fiction).

 - Please send a personal but formal email/letter introducing yourself and work.
 Use this to give as much sense as possible of who you are and what and why you’re writing.
+Include an email address even if you submit by post.

 - Please attach a one or two page synopsis and the first three chapters ONLY of the manuscript.
 PLEASE IDENTIFY EVERY ATTACHMENT WITH YOUR NAME AND THE TITLE OF THE BOOK, FOLLOWED BY (SYNOPSIS) OR (CHAPTERS).
 Please don’t send lots of emails or letters, or more than two attachments (ie synopsis and sample).
 If you’ve written lots of books, just choose one for me to focus on for the time being.